TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

     * Toolpart cleanup (ditch large binding, excavator head to plate)
     * Rename slime types for consistency, either colors or flavor names
     * Rename hammer to sledgehammer
+    * Disable soulsteel for now, reimplement with soul forge

 **Possibly delayed to phase 2**